-|Meet the department|
+|Meet the experienced department|

-|Mr Ancora||Assistant Curriculum Leader|
+|Mr Ancora||Assistant Curriculum Leader of Physical Education|

 |Mr Onireti||Director of Basketball|

-Year 7 and Year 8
+Year 7, Year 8 and Year 9

 Key Stage 4

 For core PE, pupils continue to be placed in their set groups.
 In Year 10 pupils are taught a range of activities for two one-hour lessons a week.
 Lessons are focused around the physical, social and mental well being of students.